Flip Flop Spanish

 Supplemental Items

-As I mentioned previously, the flashcards are sold separately as well as within the See It and Say It set.
+As I mentioned previously, the flashcards are sold separately as well as within the See It and Say It sets.
 I highly recommend that you get the flashcards to use along with the workbooks and audio files.

 The Spanish Fun Activity Calendar has space for writing the current year’s dates for each month.
 Each day on the calendar features a word or phrase, its pronunciation, and its translation; this is a great way to practice each day, even through the summer and holidays.

 Bella: A Bilingual Reader presents the story of a hermit crab named Bella in English.
 Flip the book over and upside down to read the same story in Spanish.
 The level of the Spanish vocabulary is rather challenging so you might find the Spanish version difficult to read with the limited teaching in these courses.
+Tiago la tortuga is a second bilingual reader.

 Flip Flop Spanish Vocabulary Builder: Movie Magic (which I have not reviewed) sounds like a great way to practice Spanish with movies.
 Señora Gose shows you how to run popular children’s movies such as “Dumbo” in Spanish in a way that helps children listen for vocabulary that they know.
 Familiar movies make it much easier for children to follow along.